dotnet/csharplang/proposals/roles.md

 `role R<T> : T where T : INumber<T> { }`
 A role may be a value or reference type, and this may not be known at compile-time.

-TODO slightly different meaning for `protected`
+TODO2 slightly different meaning for `protected`
-TODO: constructors?

 ### Role type members